grafana/mimir/docs/sources/migrating-to-grafana-mimir/migrating-from-thanos-or-prometheus.md

 ---
-title: "Migrate to Grafana Mimir from Thanos or Prometheus"
+title: "Migrating to Grafana Mimir from Thanos or Prometheus"
 description: "Configuring remote-write and migrating historic TSDB blocks from Prometheus or Thanos."
 weight: 10
 ---

-# Migrate to Grafana Mimir from Thanos or Prometheus
+# Migrating to Grafana Mimir from Thanos or Prometheus

 ## Overview